-The decrease in interest income from investments for the three months ended March 31, 2021 as compared to the corresponding period in 2020 was primarily due to a decrease in the size of our investment portfolio.
+The decrease in interest income from investments for the six months ended June 30, 2021 as compared to the corresponding period in 2020 was primarily due to a decrease in the size of our investment portfolio.
 Dividend income relates to the Company's investment in BCP Great Lakes Holdings LP.
-Management fee and other income represents fees earned from investment management services provided, net of related expenses allocated to the Company.
-The size of our portfolio decreased from \$63.2 million at cost as at March 31, 2020 to \$39.7 million at cost as at March 31, 2021, primarily due to dispositions made during the fourth quarter of 2020.
+Management fee and other income represents fees earned from investment management services provided, net of related expenses allocated to the Company, and the Company's share of profit or loss from investments in associates that are accounted for using the equity method.
+The Company classifies investments in entities over which it has significant influence, and that are neither subsidiaries nor joint ventures, as associates.
+Generally, the Company is considered to exert significant influence when it holds, directly or indirectly, between 20% and 50% of the voting power of the investee.
+The size of our portfolio decreased from \$67.0 million at cost as at June 30, 2020 to \$49.0 million at cost as at June 30, 2021, primarily due to dispositions made during the fourth quarter of 2020.